 What College Students Should Know about Minor in Possession (MIP) Laws in Michigan

 Many states in the US have individual laws concerning minors who are found in possession of alcohol and drugs, regardless of whether or not they were using the substances.
-These are referred to as 'minor in possession' or 'MIP' laws.
-All students should be aware of the consequences that you can expect from being caught out as a minor with alcohol or drugs.
+These are referred to as 'minor in possession' (MIP) laws.
+All students should be aware of the consequences that you can expect from being caught as a minor with alcohol or drugs

-Keep reading this article to learn more about MIPs and how they could impact your life.
+Keep reading this article to learn more about MIP Michigan laws, underage drinking, and how this could impact your life.

 What is a MIP?